Vyxzl/Vyxzl/README.md

 # 💫 Vyxzl 💫

 **Hi there!** 👋 I'm a Python coder with a passion for building things.
-I'm always eager to learn and explore new technologies.
+I'm always open to learning new things.

 **🚀 Tech Stack:**

-* **Languages:** 🐍 Python, 🕸️ HTML
+* **Languages:** 🐍 Python, 🕸️ HTML, 🌍 LuaU.
 * **Databases:** 🗄️ MySQL, SQLite
 * **Design:** 🎨 Adobe Photoshop, 🎬 Adobe After Effects